sanjchip/nosql-challenge/README.md

                     "NewRatingPending":True
                 }

-1.An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
+1. An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
 The magazine has asked you to include it in your analysis.

         establishments.insert_one(new_resto)

-2.Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields.
+2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields.

                 {'_id': ObjectId('64ed6b5127db1dfb360049b7'),
         'BusinessType': 'Restaurant/Cafe/Canteen',
         'BusinessTypeID': 1}

-3.Update the new restaurant with the BusinessTypeID you found.
+3. Update the new restaurant with the BusinessTypeID you found.

         establishments.update_one(new_resto, {"$set": {"BusinessTypeID":1}})

-4.The magazine is not interested in any establishments in Dover, so check how many documents contain the Dover Local Authority.
+4. The magazine is not interested in any establishments in Dover, so check how many documents contain the Dover Local Authority.
 Then, remove any establishments within the Dover Local Authority from the database, and check the number of documents to ensure they were deleted.

         establishments.count_documents({"LocalAuthorityName":"Dover"})
         answer:994
         establishments.delete_many({"LocalAuthorityName":"Dover"}) --> establishments.count_documents({"LocalAuthorityName":"Dover"}) --> answer: 0

-5.Some of the number values are stored as strings, when they should be stored as numbers.
+5. Some of the number values are stored as strings, when they should be stored as numbers.

         Use update_many to convert latitude and longitude to decimal numbers.
         Use update_many to convert RatingValue to integer numbers.